Rishanthika/Hyperdrive-Perception/README.md

 * Multi-object tracking
 * Sensor fusion (LiDAR / Radar)
-* Model quantization & pruning
+* Model pruning & quantization
-* Deployment on Raspberry Pi / Jetson
+* Deployment on embedded systems (Jetson, Raspberry Pi)
-* Edge-AI acceleration (TensorRT)
+* Hardware acceleration (TensorRT)

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to fork the repo, create a branch, and submit a PR.
+Fork the repo, create a branch, and submit a pull request.

 ---

 ## 📜 License

-This project is for academic and research purposes.
+This project is intended for academic and research purposes.

 ---